 Being a writer is no easy feat, especially if one chooses the path of self-publishing where, to misquote a classic, with great freedom comes great responsibility.

 One has to oversee every step of the production and one has to be in control all the time.
 This, however, doesn’t mean that you have to be alone.
 Quite the contrary, you should have a team of professionals around you who can assist you whenever you need them.
-Today I am going to tell you about the importance of beta readers and critique partners, and give you some ideas about where to find them.
+Today I am going to tell you about the importance of beta readers and critique partners, and give you some ideas on how to find beta readers.
 Last but not least, I’ll briefly speak about blog hops, which are a great way to get feedback and encouragement from your fellow writers.

 What is a beta reader and a critique partner?